-We will continue to enhance our position in existing markets where we currently have a presence by expanding our customer base and market share in such regions, which may include the PRC, the Philippines, Thailand, Singapore and Malaysia.
+We will continue to enhance our position in existing markets where we currently have a presence by expanding our customer base and market share in such regions, which may include the Philippines, Thailand, Singapore and Malaysia.
 In addition, we plan to leverage our deep-plough strategy, reputation, extensive experience and business connections to strategically expand into selected new regions, such as Vietnam and Cambodia.
 We select these regions based on our existing geographical presence and the growth potential of the media content distribution markets of these regions.
-According to the Frost & Sullivan Report, the total market size of the Japanese animation market of the PRC is expected to grow from approximately HK\$1.6 billion in 2017 to approximately HK\$3.3 billion in 2022 at a CAGR of 15.3%.
-The total market size of the Japanese animation distribution market of Southeast Asian countries including the Philippines, Thailand, Singapore, Malaysia, Vietnam and Cambodia is expected to grow from approximately HK\$166.4 million in 2017 to HK\$339.3 million in 2022, with a CAGR of 15.3%.
-The market size of foreign drama distribution of these Southeast Asian countries is expected to grow from approximately HK\$290.1 million in 2018 to approximately HK\$395.1 million in 2022, with a CAGR of approximately 8.0%.
-We envisage strong growth potential under the urbanisation and development of information technology of these Southeast Asian countries.
+According to the Frost & Sullivan Report, the total market size of the Japanese animation distribution market of Southeast Asian countries including the Philippines, Thailand, Singapore, Malaysia, Vietnam and Cambodia is expected to grow from approximately HK\$202.5 million in 2018 to HK\$339.3 million in 2022, with a CAGR of 13.8%.
+The market size of foreign drama distribution of these regions is expected to grow from approximately HK\$290.1 million in 2018 to HK\$395.1 million in 2022, with a CAGR of approximately 8.0%.
+We envisage strong growth potential under the urbanisation and development of information technology of these regions.
 Leveraging our established business relationships with Japanese media companies and TV and media networks, we also intend to bring media content from other countries to Japan.